textpattern/textpattern-toolbelt/README.md

 ### Step 2: Update history

-Update `HISTORY.txt` with final release notes, tag release with date stamp.
+Update `HISTORY.txt`: tag the release with date stamp.

 ### Step 3: Set version numbers for all but `textpattern/index.php`